 What is NFIP Risk Rating 2.0?
 Here’s Everything You Need to Know

-New rates for all single-family homes will go into effect nationwide on October 1, 2020.
+New rates for all single-family homes will go into effect nationwide in October 2021.

 Risk Rating 2.0 will comply with existing statutory caps on premium increases.
 This will help transition policyholders who may face otherwise substantial rate increases.